saouas/expenseapp/README.md

 To get the project up and running, and view components in the browser, complete the following steps:

 1. Download and install Node: <https://nodejs.org/>
+2. Clone the project
-2. Install project dependancies: `npm install`
+3. Install project dependancies: `npm install`
-3. Start the development environment: `npm start`
+4. Start the development environment: `npm start`
-4. Open your browser and visit <http://localhost:3000>
+5. Open your browser and visit <http://localhost:3000>

 Feel free to edit content in file `sampleData.js` if you want to play with the App :)